 - a.
 The City of Brantford may use a number of planning and development tools, as they are authorized by the Planning Act, to implement the vision, principles and policies of this Plan.
 The City may use the following tools: - i.
-Community Improvement Plans- Pursuant to Section 28 of the Planning Act; - ii.
-Demolition Control By-law In accordance with Section 33 of the Planning Act; - iii.
-Holding By-law Pursuant to Section 36 of the Planning Act; - iv.
-Community Benefits Charges By-law In accordance with Section 37 of the Planning Act; - v.
-Interim Control By-law Pursuant to Section 38 of the Planning Act; - vi.
-Temporary Use By-law Pursuant to Section 39 of the Planning Act; and, - vii.
+Inclusionary Zoning Pursuant to Section 16 of the Planning Act.
+Inclusionary zoning may be implemented for the purposes of authorizing the inclusion of affordable housing units within buildings or projects containing other residential units, and for ensuring that those affordable housing units are maintained as such over time; - ii.
+Community Improvement Plans Pursuant to Section 28 of the Planning Act; - iii.
+Demolition Control By-law In accordance with Section 33 of the Planning Act; - iv.
+Holding By-law Pursuant to Section 36 of the Planning Act; - v.
+Community Benefits Charges By-law In accordance with Section 37 of the Planning Act; - vi.
+Interim Control By-law Pursuant to Section 38 of the Planning Act; - vii.
+Temporary Use By-law Pursuant to Section 39 of the Planning Act; - viii.
+Parkland Dedication, in accordance with Section 42 of the Planning Act; and, - ix.
 Community Planning Permit System In accordance with Section 70.2 of the Planning Act.